-- 1. The major NELC language (normally Arabic, Hebrew, Persian, or Turkish): a minimum of 12 credit hours beyond the 18 required for the M.A. for continuing students or above the third-year level for incoming students, in courses approved by the director of graduate studies. - 2.
-The minor NELC language (normally, Arabic, Hebrew, Persian, Turkish, or Urdu): minimum of 6 credit hours at the third-year level or above in courses approved by the director of graduate studies.
+The major NELC language (normally Arabic, Hebrew, Persian, or Turkish): a minimum of 12 credit hours beyond the 18 required for the M.A. for continuing students or above the third-year level for incoming students, in courses approved by the director of graduate studies.

+- 2. The minor NELC language (normally, Arabic, Hebrew, Persian, or Turkish): minimum of 6 credit hours at the third-year level or above in courses approved by the Director of Graduate Studies.
 Biblical and Modern Hebrew at the elementary and intermediate levels can be combined to satisfy the third-year level requirement with the approval of the director of graduate studies. - 3.
 A European research language (normally, French, German or Spanish), tested according to the graduate school's rules.

-The choice of languages must be pertinent to the student's graduate curriculum and approved by the director of graduate studies.
-Other languages may be substituted where deemed appropriate by the director of graduate studies.
+The choice of languages must be pertinent to the student's graduate curriculum and approved by the Director of Graduate Studies.
+Other languages may be substituted where deemed appropriate by the Director of Graduate Studies.